opensearch-project/dashboards-search-relevance/release-notes/opensearch-dashboards-search-relevance.release-notes-3.3.0.0.md

 ### Enhancements
 * Improve color coding ([#632](https://github.com/opensearch-project/dashboards-search-relevance/pull/632))
+* Allow more than 10 results for a query in pairwise comparison.([#637](https://github.com/opensearch-project/dashboards-search-relevance/pull/637))

 ### Bug Fixes
 * Allow more than ten results in queryset comparison view when k > 10 ([#637](https://github.com/opensearch-project/dashboards-search-relevance/pull/637))